HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-composition-deqm-intro.md

 Each {{site.data.structuredefinitions.[id].type}} *should* have ([Must Support](guidance.html#must-support)):

 1. The organization that is responsible for ongoing maintenance of the gaps in care report
+1. Reference to detected issue for a measure using the [DEQM Gaps In Care DetectedIssue Profile]

 <!-- ### Examples-->